No booking fees on the app

 Oxford to Birmingham New Street train timetable

-The journey from Oxford to Birmingham New Street on the fastest train in 1h 4m, usually 1h 12m.
-Each day, 30 trains leave from Oxford, starting at 00:10 and ending at 22:55.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Oxford to Birmingham New Street, take the fastest train in 1h, typically 1h 12m.
+Daily, 33 trains depart from Oxford, with the first at 00:10 and the last at 22:55.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 DepartsArrivesOperator